 - Gracie Jiu Jitsu

-All of the instructors at our academy have extensive training and competitive backgrounds ranging from 10 years to over 40 years experience.
-Our Karate instructors all hold black belts in Karate, our Gracie Jiu Jitsu instructors all hold official rank under Shane Rice who is a Rickson Gracie black belt, our Judo coach holds a black belt recognized by Judo Canada and the Kodokan in Japan and our kickboxing instructors all have coaching certification from Kickboxing Canada.
+All of the instructors at our academy have extensive training and competitive backgrounds ranging from 10 years to over 30 years experience.
+Our Karate instructors all hold black belts in Kenpo Karate, our Gracie Jiu Jitsu instructors all hold official rank under Shane Rice who is a Rickson Gracie black belt and our kickboxing instructors all have coaching certification from Kickboxing Canada.
 All of our instructors come from competitive backgrounds in their respective disciplines, have first aid training, code of conduct background checks and hold coaching certifications.

 We offer membership packages which are both affordable and competitive with other martial arts gyms in the area.
 You can email, call or come in to the academy to discuss membership packages that fit your time and budget or check out our Pricing section under the About Us heading.

 You are not required to purchase any equipment on your first day at the academy.
 Jiu Jitsu and Karate students can wear something comfortable for exercise in lieu of a uniform, while kickboxers can borrow gloves from the club stock.
 Once a prospective member chooses to stay with a program, they are required to have a uniform for Gracie Jiu Jitsu or Karate and gloves, shin guards and hand wraps for recreational Kickboxing.
 Competitive Kickboxing members are also required to have a mouth guard, athletic support and headgear as they are absolutely necessary for safe training.

 It is very simple to begin your training with us: